Environment

 The environment, and its protection from any possible adverse effects of commercial activities, is of prime concern to the Falkland Islands Government.

 Several pieces of legislation have been enacted to protect the environment: these are modelled on UK laws.
 The Offshore Minerals Ordinance 1994 (as amended) and the Conservation of Wildlife and Nature Ordinance 1999 provide the basis for the environmental protection legislation.
 Further provisions ensuring the protection of the environment are contained in individual production licences.
-All Falkland Islands legislation can be downloaded here.

 Climate